 Check out his Webinar here:

-Julian Treasure is chairman of The Sound Agency, a UK-based audio branding consultancy specialising in soundscapes that increase dwell time in major shopping malls worldwide.
-His book Sound Business is the seminal work on intentional, effective business sound.
+Julian Treasure is chairman of The Sound Agency, a UK-based audio branding consultancy specializing in soundscapes that increase dwell time in major shopping malls worldwide.
+His book Sound Business is the seminal work on the intentional, effective business sound.
 Julian has been widely featured in the world’s media and is a top-rated international speaker.
 His five TED.com talks on sound and communication have been viewed over 20 million times; the latest is in the top 30 TED talks of all time.